id-bioinfo/TIPars/README.md

 # TIPars

-Taxa Insertion by Parsimony (TIPars) is Java program for inserting taxa into a reference phylogeny based on parsimony criterion
+Taxa Insertion by Parsimony (TIPars) is Java program for inserting taxa into a reference phylogeny based on parsimony criterion.
+Ancestral sequences of all internal nodes are required as an input.
 Reference tree is maintained unchanged (except a new branch added) in the process.
-Length of the new branch(taxon) is calculated simply as P-distance.
-(Can use JC69, K81, ... given the known substitution model)
+Length of the new branch(taxon) is calculated simply as P-distance (Can use JC69, K81, ... given the known substitution model, pending to be implemented).
 This program uses a specific and modified set of BEAST library (included in the repository; the official BEAST version cannot be used by ours).
 This is still undergoing development.